-Polo enthusiasts and watch aficionados have a lot in common; a passion for performance and an eye for beauty.
-It is therefore no surprise that many of the premium watch brands have focussed on polo for their sponsorship, hospitality and PR activities.
+Polo enthusiasts and watch aficionados have a lot in common—a passion for performance and an eye for beauty.
+It is therefore no surprise that many of the premium watch brands have focused on polo for their sponsorship, hospitality, and PR activities.

-The classic Reverso has been expanded to more elegant dress watches including the spectacular Reverso Duetto Classique, with its two dials; the front is light, pink and fully paved with 437 diamonds totalling 1.8 carats.
-The Grande Reverso Lady Ultra Thin is a curved version, available in rose gold with a white alligator leather strap and diamond studded case and is a beautiful example of understated elegance.
+The classic Reverso has been expanded to more elegant dress watches including the spectacular Reverso Duetto Classique, with its two dials; the front is light, pink, and fully paved with 437 diamonds totaling 1.8 carats.
+The Grande Reverso Lady Ultra Thin is a curved version, available in rose gold with a white alligator leather strap and diamond-studded case and is a beautiful example of understated elegance.

-The fabled French brand Cartier first sponsored the International Day at Guards Polo Club in 1984 and the event soon grew into the most prestigious polo events worldwide, attracting over 25,000 spectators, royalty, international and celebrities.
-After 27 years, Cartier ceded the sponsorship of the International Day and took over the Title sponsorship of the Queen’s Cup instead, where Her Majesty The Queen first presented her cup in 1960 and historically attends Finals Day.
+The fabled French brand Cartier first sponsored the International Day at Guards Polo Club in 1984 and the event soon grew into the most prestigious Polo events worldwide, attracting over 25,000 spectators, royalty, and celebrities.
+After 27 years, Cartier ceded the sponsorship of the International Day and took over the title sponsorship of the Queen’s Cup instead, where Her Majesty The Queen first presented her cup in 1960 and historically attends Finals Day.

-Cartier continues its involvement in polo with sponsorship of events such as the glamorous St. Moritz Snow Polo and the Cartier International Dubai Polo Challenge all which “set the bar” in the art of VIP hospitality and effectively leveraging media coverage of polo.
+Cartier continues its involvement in Polo with the sponsorship of events such as the glamorous St. Moritz Snow Polo and the Cartier International Dubai Polo Challenge, all of which set the bar in the art of VIP hospitality and effectively leverage media coverage of polo.

 Longines has just launched a beautiful new range of watches called the Equestrian Collection, with shapes and materials inspired by iconic elements of the equine world.
 Longines’ relationship with equestrian sports has been intertwined for over a century.
 They are the official partners of the Fédération International Equestre and are sponsors of many of the world’s leading equestrian events, including the Prix de Diane and Dubai World Cup in racing and the Global Champions Tour and Masters’ Series in showjumping.
 In polo, they are principally associated with the very glamorous Dubai Beach Polo tournament.

 Forms evoking horseshoes and stirrups are found in the bold lines of these feminine watches.
-The models feature white mother-of-pearl, polished black lacquer and silver-coloured “flinqué dials, often surrounded by diamonds and offset by fine calfskin straps.
+The models feature white mother-of-pearl, polished black lacquer, and silver-colored flinqué dials, often surrounded by diamonds and offset by fine calfskin straps.

-For horse lovers who also like show-jumping, Longines have a fabulous chronometer called the Conquest Jumping, which is fitted with an exclusive complication designed to time jumping competitions to 1/100th of a second.
-On the more formal side, Longines also offer a beautifully elegant Grand Classique 100 Diamonds model that is finely jewelled but yet discreet.
+For horse lovers who also like show-jumping, Longines has a fabulous chronometer called the Conquest Jumping, which is fitted with an exclusive complication designed to time jumping competitions to 1/100th of a second.
+On the more formal side, Longines also offers a beautifully elegant Grand Classique 100 Diamonds model that is finely jeweled yet discreet.

-As with all the premium watch brands, China is a rapidly growing market and Hublot are the Official Timekeeper of Tang Polo Club in Beijing (home to the China Polo Open), and also appointing Liu Shilai, Founder of Tang and China’s highest handicapped player as Brand Ambassador.
+As with all the premium watch brands, China is a rapidly growing market.
+Hublot is the official timekeeper of Tang Polo Club in Beijing (home to the China Polo Open) and appoints Liu Shilai, Founder of Tang and China’s highest handicapped player, as Brand Ambassador.